-That’s why The Korte Company works hand in hand with facility managers in pre-construction to develop the most efficient construction plan possible.
+Our team collaborates with facility managers in pre-construction to develop the most efficient construction plan possible.
 We also meet regularly with managers as construction progresses to ensure the project stays on time and that existing processes aren’t affected.

-Leaders in cold storage warehouse construction
+A case study on cold storage warehouse construction

 Dozens of successful cold storage warehouse construction projects have shown us that well-built facilities do far more than help achieve customers’ business goals.
 They help maintain a safe and healthy food supply.

 It’s about paying attention to detail.
 It’s about familiarity with the special materials and cooling components that make these facilities what they are.
 It’s about frequent communication with managers to ensure everyone’s on the same page.

 Perhaps the best example of a job well done in the cold storage sector also happened to be the biggest building we’ve ever built.

 Tucked within the Gateway Commerce Center in Edwardsville, Illinois near St. Louis is the 1.1 million-square-foot Hershey Foods Midwest Distribution Center.
 We built it using Tilt-Up concrete panels.
 In addition to the distribution space, the facility features a two-story office wing.

 This massive space stays at a chilly 60 degrees with relative humidity held at 50% thanks to 18 rooftop HVAC units and insulated interior metal panels.
 It’s the perfect environment for the stockpile of chocolate worth $1,000,000,000 sitting inside on any given day.